 Let’s start with a canvas, I used a 9″ x 12″ wrapped canvas like the ones you get at the craft/art store, Walmart, Target or at Amazon, yes, I am an affiliate.
 I like inexpensive canvases because I can make more things!
 So, let’s shop around and get the best price.

 You only need inexpensive craft paint!
-The following colors of craft paint are the ones I used but any color and any style acrylic paints will work!
+I used the following colors of craft paint but any color and any style acrylic paints will work!
 Do your thing, do you, be you and make it pleasing to YOU!

 - DecoArt Americana – White – https://amzn.to/3oxejNt